Knowledge Hub / 7 Smart Alternatives to Parent PLUS Loans

 2. Scholarships

-Scholarships are excellent alternatives to Parent PLUS Loans.
-Usually awarded based on merit or achievements, scholarships are a form of gift aid and don’t need to be repaid.
-They can be issued by colleges, companies, and non-profit organizations.
-Your child can search for available scholarships on FastWeb and Scholarships.com.
-For more information on this topic, be sure to explore our blog on how to get scholarships for college.
+Scholarships are excellent alternatives to Parent PLUS loans.
+Usually awarded by colleges, companies, and non-profit organizations based on a student’s merit or achievements, scholarships also don’t need to be repaid.
+Your child can start their search for available scholarships on FastWeb and Scholarships.com.
+They can also ask their student advisor for information on scholarships from local companies and organizations.

-If you can’t cover the cost of college with scholarships, grants, and savings, contact the college’s financial aid office.
-The school may have other financial aid programs that can help, such as institutional loans.
+If you want to avoid Parent PLUS loans and can’t cover the cost of college with scholarships, grants, and savings, contact the college’s financial aid office.
+They may have other financial aid programs that can help, such as institutional loans.

-If your child is willing to work while in college, a federal or state work-study program can be an excellent way to pay for some of their education costs while gaining valuable work experience.
-Your child will get a job related to their major, and they can use their wages to pay for school.
-If you and your child are interested in work-study jobs, contact the college’s financial aid office to see if they participate in the federal or state program.
+If your child is willing to work while in college, a federal or state work-study program can be an excellent way to pay for some of their education while offering valuable work experience.
+Your child can get a job related to their major, and they can use their wages to pay for school.
+If you’re interested in work-study jobs, contact the college’s financial aid office to see if they participate in federal or state programs.

-Now that you know about their interest rates and repayment terms, you can plan how to avoid Parent PLUS Loan debt.
-You can still help your child pay for school utilizing other options besides Parent PLUS Loans.
-By showing them how to apply for grants, scholarships, work-study programs, and private loans, they can make informed decisions about what financial aid is best for them.
+Now that you know about their interest rates and repayment terms, you can examine your options and compare them to Parent PLUS Loan debt.
+You can still help your child pay for school by showing them how to apply for grants, scholarships, work-study programs, and private loans, they can make informed decisions about what payment strategies are best for them.